tape-dev/developers.tapeapp.com/apps/dev-portal/docs/guide/getting-started.md

 <UserLoginInfo></UserLoginInfo>

-If you're new to the Tape API and want to build cool stuff, you've come to the right place.
+If you're new to the Tape API, you've come to the right place.
 In this guide you'll learn how to use the Tape API by interacting with a record.

 ## Authentication